 - 8.2.10 Sometimes a holder relinquishes a certificate before the Assessor or the Committee can make a decision.
-Because the Assessor does not have the power to impose conditions on a future reapplication, ACCA will refer such cases to the Committee.
 This may happen following a first referral of a firm to the Assessor or the Committee or a second or subsequent referral.
-The Committee always takes into account the particular facts of each case, but the order tends to differ, depending on whether the holder has previously been subject to a regulatory order: - on a first referral, because this is the stage where conditions would normally be imposed if the firm was continuing to carry out the work, the Committee usually makes an order that any future reapplication must be referred to the Committee, but does not normally impose any pre-condition such as passing a test of competence - on a second referral, because this is normally the stage where ACCA has referred the case to the Committee with the recommendation that it removes the certificate, the Committee usually imposes the same condition on re-application as it would if it had removed the certificate.
+The Assessor or Committee always takes into account the particular facts of each case, but the decison tends to differ depending on whether the holder has previously been subject to conditions: - on a first referral, because this is the stage where conditions would normally be imposed if the firm was continuing to carry out the work, the Assessor or Committee usually decides that any future re-application must be referred to the Committee, but does not normally impose any pre-condition such as passing a test of competence - on a second referral, because this is normally the stage where ACCA has referred the case to the Committee with the recommendation that it withdraws the certificate, the Committee usually imposes the same condition on re-application as it would if it had withdrawn the certificate i.e. an appropriate test of competence. - 8.2.11 Orders by the Committee or decisions by an Assessor imposing conditions on a future reapplication for a certificate may be publicised, as set out in section 2.6 of this document.

-8.3 GUIDELINE ORDERS
+8.3 GUIDELINE DECISIONS AND ORDERS

-8.3.1 The guideline orders are for guidance only and relate to the most common situations where the Assessor or Committee is considering the action necessary following the unsatisfactory outcome to a monitoring visit.
-Each case will be judged on its own facts and the guideline orders will therefore not be appropriate in all cases.
+8.3.1 The guideline decisions and orders are for guidance only and relate to the most common situations where the Assessor or Committee is considering the action necessary following the unsatisfactory outcome to a monitoring visit.
+Each case will be judged on its own facts and the guideline decision/order will therefore not be appropriate in all cases.

-Index to Guideline orders
+Index to Guideline decisions and orders

 Decision Type of work Authority

 Regulatory Assessor Admissions and Licensing Committee

-No order All Order B1 Order B6
+No regulatory action AII Decision B1 Order B7

-Conditions on certificate Audit Order B2 Order B7
+Conditions on certificate Audit Decision B2 Order B8

-Insolvency Order B3 Order B8
+Insolvency Decision B3 Order B9

-Investment business N/A Order B9
+Investment business N/A Order B10

-Certificate removal is appropriate Audit Order B4 Order B10
+Certificate withdrawal is appropriate Audit Decision B4 Order B11

-Insolvency Order B5 Order B11
+Insolvency Decision B5 Order B12

-Investment business N/A Order B12
+Investment business N/A Order B13

-Conditions on future reapplication Audit N/A Order B13
+Conditions on future reapplication Audit Decision B6 Order B14

-Insolvency N/A Order B14
+Insolvency N/A Order B15

-Investment business N/A Order B15
+Investment business N/A Order B16

-8.3.2 Guideline orders for the Regulatory Assessor
+8.3.2 Guideline decisions for the Regulatory Assessor

-Order B1: no regulatory action
+Decision B1: no regulatory action

-On the basis of the above I have decided pursuant to Authorisation Regulations 6(2)(f) and 6(3)(a) that no regulatory action is necessary in this case.
+On the basis of the above I have decided pursuant to Authorisation Regulation 7(3)(a) that no regulatory action is necessary in this case.

-Order B2: conditions in audit cases where firm retains an auditing certificate
+Decision B2: conditions in audit cases where firm retains an auditing certificate

-On the basis of the above I have decided pursuant to Authorisation Regulations 6(2)(f) and 6(3)(b) that M XX and M XX should be required to:
+On the basis of the above I have decided pursuant to Authorisation Regulations 7(2)(f) and 7(3)(b) that M XX and M XX should be required to: